Pinwheels and the ‘lobster district’: How Virginia Democrats drew up a US House map to all but lock out Republicans

 Under Virginia’s current map, the Richmond area is largely contained in the 4th District, which reaches down from the capital to the North Carolina border and voted for Harris by 32 points.

-The proposed map splits part of the Richmond area into the 5th District, resulting in one district that voted for Harris by 16 points and one that supported her by nine.
+The enacted map splits part of the Richmond area into the 5th District, resulting in one district that voted for Harris by 16 points and one that supported her by nine.

 Norfolk